jkmrto/website/content/posts/api-rest-with-cowboy.md

 description: This tutorial will show you how to create a simple theme in Hugo.
 weight: 10
 ---

+# Api Rest with Cowboy

 At Elixir world the well know framework **Phoenix** is the main tool to develop the client side interface in any project.
-This framework allows us to develop complex real-time web systems simplily with a lot of integrated features such as websockets.
-But in the case of just pretending to build a simple api Rest a good option is to use the **Cowboy** library, which makes quite more lightweight the final application than using Phoenix.
+This framework allows us to develop complex real-time web systems simply with a lot of integrated features such as websockets.
+But in the case of just pretending to build a simple api rest a good option is to use the **Cowboy** library, which makes quite more lightweight the final application than using Phoenix.

 In this post I will expose how to build a simple Rest Api Service with **plug_cowboy**.
-This library makes even easier to user the **Cowboy** library, which is native from Erlang.
+This library makes even easier to use the **Cowboy** library, which is native from Erlang.

+The code of this post is availabe at this [github repository](https://github.com/jkmrto/api-rest-cowboy).

+## Setup project

 Create New project with Elixir
 ```bash